An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the

 Middle Ear Fluid Buildup and Hearing Loss

-Many children with cleft palate are at risk for fluid buildup in the middle
+Many children with cleft palate are at risk for fluid buildup in the middle ear.

-which can lead to ear infections
+can lead to ear infections

 and even hearing loss.
 So kids with cleft palate usually need ear